-Women and Men from Vancouver and all across B.C. choose False Creek Healthcare Centre because of board-certified surgeons Dr. Charles Scudamore and Dr. Donald Cooke.
+Women and Men from Vancouver and all across B.C. choose False Creek Healthcare Centre because of board-certified General Surgeons.
 Our team of General surgeons has years of experience and excellence in performing gall bladder removal surgeries.

 Cholecystectomy is a surgical procedure designed to remove your gallbladder which often performed if you experience pain caused by gallstones blocking the flow of bile.
 The procedure is a common surgery, and it carries minimal risk of complications.

 Cholecystectomy is most commonly performed using a tiny video camera to see inside your abdomen and special surgical tools to remove the gallbladder.
 This particular procedure is known as laparoscopic cholecystectomy.